 The proliferation of tags in their traditional ways of deployment is introducing a hidden problem: They make their carriers trackable.
 Should future tags penetrate into everyday products and be carried around (oftentimes unknowingly), people's privacy would become a serious concern.
 A typical tag will automatically transmit its ID in response to the query from a nearby reader.
 If we carry tags in our pockets or by our cars, these tags will give off their IDs to any readers that query them, allowing others to track us.
 As an example, for a person who carries a tag in her purse (a tagged card or a smart phone that implements tag function), she may be unknowingly tracked by retailers equipped with readers in the stores to learn when she visits which product section for how long.
-For a person whose car carries a tag (automatic toll payment [11] or tagged plate [12]), he may be unknowingly tracked over years by toll booths or others who install readers at locations of interest to learn when and where he has been.
-To protect the privacy of tag carriers, we need to invent ways of keeping the usefulness of tags while doing so anonymously.
+For a person whose car carries a tag (automatic toll payment or tagged plate), he may be unknowingly tracked over years by toll booths or others who install readers at locations of interest to learn when and where he has been.
+To protect the privacy of tag carriers, we need to invent ways of keeping the usefulness of tags while doing so anonymously [7]-[10].

 Many RFID applications such as toll payment require authentication.
 A reader will accept a tag's information only after authenticating the tag and vice versa.
 What is the challenge to make authentication anonymous?
 Let us answer this question through an example: Consider an RFID tag for toll payment such as SunPass [11].
-Suppose the reader has access to a database of all secret keys that are preinstalled in the toll-payment tags.
+Suppose the reader has access to a database of all secret keys that are pre-installed in the toll-payment tags.
 When a vehicle approaches, the reader has to know which key it should use to perform authentication.
 In a typical authentication protocol, the tag transmits a key identifier (i.e., user ID) to the reader, which allows the reader to identify the right key.
 However, the key identifier, unique to each tag, can be used to identify the carrier.
 Unauthorized readers from an adversary can initiate the authentication process at any chosen locations and obtain the key identifiers of passing vehicles, which allows them to track the whereabout of the vehicles.
-Therefore, anonymous authentication should prohibit the transmission any identifying information, such as tag ID, key identifier or any fixed number that may be used for identification purpose.
+Therefore, anonymous authentication should prohibit the transmission of any identifying information, such as tag ID, key identifier or any fixed number that may be used for identification purpose.
 As a result, there comes the challenge that how can a legitimate reader efficiently identify the right key for authentication without any identifying information of the tag?

 The importance and challenge of anonymous authentication attract much attention from the RFID research community.
 Many anonymous authentication protocols have been proposed.
-However, all prior work has some potential problems, either incurring high computation or communication overhead, or having security or functional concern (will be explained shortly).
-Moreover, most prior work, if not all, employs cryptographic hash functions, which requires considerable hardware [13], to randomize authentication data in order to make the tags untrackable.
+However, all prior work has some potential problems, either incurring high computation or communication overhead, or having security or functional concern.
+Moreover, most prior work employs cryptographic hash functions, which requires considerable hardware [12], to randomize authentication data in order to make the tags untrackable.
 The high hardware requirement makes them not suited for low-cost tags with limited hardware resource.
-Hence, designing anonymous authentication protocols for low-cost tag remains an open and challenging problem [14].
+Some hardware-efficient Linear Feedback Shift Registers (LFSR) [13], [14] are proposed as pseudo-random number generators for RFID tags.
+However, it is well known that LFSRs alone are not sufficiently secure [15], [16], and therefore they cannot replace cryptographic hash functions in authentication.
+Hence, designing anonymous authentication protocols for low-cost tags remains an open and challenging problem [17].